keu/docs/astro/cli/get-started.md

 ## Step 4: Trigger a DAG run

 Let's run the `example-dag-basic` DAG that was generated with your Astro project.
+To provide a very basic demonstration of an ETL pipeline, this DAG creates an example JSON string, calculates a value based on the string, and prints the results of the calculation to the Airflow logs.

 1. Before you can run a DAG, you have to unpause it.
 To unpause `example-dag-basic`, click on the slider button next to its name.
 Once you unpause it, the DAG will start to run on the schedule defined in its code: